RubioApps/RubioVPN/README.md

 ## Installation

 Prior to install the Web application, you will need:

-- To install openvpn in your server.
+a.
+To install openvpn in your server.
-- To subscribe an OpenVPN plan
+b.
+To subscribe an OpenVPN plan

 ```
 $ sudo apt install openvpn